texastribune/the-dp/data/README.md

 If you're ever wondering about why an institution seems weird, the first thing to do is to check WikiPedia.
 After that, try the official school website.

+Here's notes about data idiosyncrasies found in the data, in order that they appear in the data quality report card (`manage.py tx_highered_report card`)

+### Jacksonville College

+The only private junior college (Lon Morris ceased in 2012).
+Missing IPEDS admissions data after 2003.
+Though the admissions data is better than the old app.
+Graduation data is missing because we didn't account for junior colleges.

 ### Howard College

 Has a few campuses, but all data is aggregated to Howard College and/or Howard